 Open reduction and internal fixation (ORIF) of an arm fracture is surgery to fix a broken arm bone.
-This may include the humerus (upper arm bone), radius, or ulna (lower arm bones).
-Medical plates, screws, pins, or wires will be used to hold the bones in place while they heal.
+Open reduction means the bones are moved back into the correct position.
+Internal fixation means plates, screws, pins, or wires will be used to hold the bones in place while they heal.

 - Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

-- Limit activity: Your child will not be able to lift or move heavy objects after surgery.
-Ask your child's primary healthcare provider about the best activities for your child.
+- Limit activity.
+Your child will not be able to lift or move heavy objects after surgery.
+Ask your child's healthcare provider about the best activities for your child.

-- Ask when your child can bathe: When your child is allowed to bathe, cover his cast with 2 plastic bags.
-Tape the bags to his skin to keep the water out.
+- Ask when your child can bathe.
+When your child is allowed to bathe, cover the cast with 2 plastic bags.
+Tape the bags to his or her skin to keep the water out.
 Keep the cast out of the water so it does not get wet.
-If your child does not have a cast, carefully wash his wound with soap and water.
+If your child does not have a cast, carefully wash the surgery wound with soap and water.
 Dry the area and put on new, clean bandages as directed.
-Change his bandages when they get wet or dirty.
+Change the bandages when they get wet or dirty.